Using Irregular Verbs

 Essie drove so cautiously that traffic piled up behind her, causing angry drivers to honk their horns and shout obscenities.

-Essie might have driven faster if she hadn't forgotten her glasses and saw more than big colored blurs through the windshield.
+Essie might have drove driven faster if she had remembered her glasses and saw more than big colored blurs through the windshield.

 Past Participles as Adjectives